NetserviceLab/threewp_broadcast/readme.txt

 * New: Multiple roles can now be selected.
 Check that your role settings are correct.
 * Serbian translation.
 Credit Borisa Djuraskovic at www.webhostinghub.com.
 * Fix: Recreate child posts that have been deleted but not unlinked.
 This is a workaround for a rare condition.
+* Fix: Broadcast data can be lookup up via blog+post ID, in addition to the row in the database.

 = 17.1 20150219 =
 * Fix: No more warning when there are no terms in a taxonomy.